KDE/digikam-doc/main_window/people_view.rst

     The digiKam Face Tags Edit View

 If it really is a face the field labeled **Who is this?** comes into play.
 Here you can either type in the name of an existing People tag out of your tag tree or use the drop down function to show your tag tree and select a tag.
 With **Confirm** you can save that to the database.
-If it was the only face tag (left) the image will disappear from the **Unknown** selection and you will find it once you select either the “People” tag or one of the tags you assigned to one of the face tags in that image.
+If it was the only face tag (left) the image will disappear from the **Unknown** selection and you will find it once you select either the **People** tag or one of the tags you assigned to one of the face tags in that image.

 The list of detection samples below come from a huge collection of photo scanned with the Yolo v3 deep-learning model.